codewithheeren/.Net/WPF - Windows Presentation Foundation/WPF_IMPL16.md

-## WPF - Grid Splitter Implementation
+## WPF - Custom Application Window

 /*
 17. Implement custom window minimize,maimize and close button , also on left click window could be drag.